Maria A. Prado, Chaplin, MPA, BA

 President/Founder/ED

 Maria A. Prado is the Founder and Executive Director.
-Her personal experiences with incarceration, homelessness, domestic violence, and witnessing her community become HIV-positive; gave her a unique perspective.
+Her personal experiences with incarceration, homelessness, domestic violence, and witnessing her community become HIV-positive gave her a unique perspective.
 Moreover, she spent over 20 years (1987-2008) under the streets of NYC as a female "Mole Person", where she experienced firsthand the reluctance of women to seek traditional shelter systems.
-Her direct exposure is why, in part, her determination is so strong.
+Her direct exposure is, in part, why her determination is so strong.
 Maria's passion is to help the underserved.
 Because of this, she knew she had to get an education in the Human Services field.
 She obtained a Bachelor of Arts Degree in Liberal Arts with a minor in Criminal Justice from the College of New Rochelle and a master’s degree in public administration at the Metropolitan College of New York.
 She accomplished this while working at non-profit organizations for several years in the crisis arena.
 She worked with at-risk youth, individuals with substance abuse/mental health issues, and People Living With HIV/AIDS (Adults).
 During college, Maria interned with the National Action Network (NAN).
 She is also an active member of JLUSA (JustLeadershipUSA), an organization formed to help cut the correctional population in half by 2030.
 Maria is also a dedicated member of L.A.C.A (Latin African American Chaplains Association), where she provides spiritual support for those in need in all areas.
 Maria is also a member of the Williamsbridge Club of the National Association of Negro Business and Professional Women’s Clubs (NANBPWC).
-Maria has volunteered at St. Vincent’s (cardiology and billing department) and Lincoln Hospitals (Human Resources).
+Maria has volunteered at St. Vincent’s (cardiology and billing department), Lincoln Hospitals (Human Resources), and NYC HOPE.

 There are 4,664 sheltered/domiciled homeless women in NYC.
 (NYC Coalition for the Homeless, Feb 2019) However, this data does not account for the uncounted/undomiciled women living on the street.
 Moreover, homeless, undomiciled females have a higher HIV prevalence and suffer from mental health disorders at a higher rate than their sheltered counterparts.
 Maria's passion is to help the underserved and be a voice for the voiceless.